ManiAm/VENTOS_Public/README.md

     sudo apt-get install git

 **Step 2:** Use the following command to clone the Veins repository on your machine.
-This command creates a folder called veins in the current directory (run the command in the same folder as Eclipse workspace as you specified before in step 9)
+This command creates a folder called veins in the current directory (run the command in the same folder as Eclipse workspace that you specified before in step 9)

     git clone https://github.com/sommer/veins